Inventors Lab . . . Protecting Your Idea

 An attorney is the best source for an NDA if you want something specific, but that can get expensive.
 From what I’ve seen, every attorney’s office has “their version” of an NDA, and though they are all a little different, they basically all say the same things — some are just more wordy.
 Whatever you use, make sure you understand what is being said — and remember, the confidentiality agreement goes both ways.

-As an alternative, to purchasing your own special NDA, we’ve posted our “boiler-plate” one with this page for download.
+As an alternative, to purchasing your own special NDA, we’ve posted our “boiler-plate” one in the sidebar for download.
 It’s simple and concise as a good place to start.
 Feel free to use this as a base, or modify it to fit your specific needs — but . . .

-Finally, please remember, these documents don’t guarantee anything.
-They’re good to have, but your FIRST, and most important course is to use judgment when you talk with others about your invention.
+Finally, please remember, as a document, an NDA does not guarantee anything.
+They’re good to have, they serve a good purpose, but your FIRST, and most important course is to use judgment when choosing who you talk with about your invention.
+The signing of such a document does not guarantee honorable behavior.
+Please make sure you work with good reputable companies like Synthesis Engineering Services, Inc. so that your ideas and your intellectual property are respected.